DAMAC Properties welcomes UAE's high ranking on Jones Lang LaSalle Real Estate Transparency Index

 "The regulatory and legal framework of Dubai's real estate market is in line with international standards," said El Chaar.
 "RERA is widely recognised as the region's leading real estate regulator, and other countries have sought to emulate RERA through similar initiatives.
 This achievement is praise worthy."

 Commenting on the regulatory framework of Dubai's real estate sector, Niall McLoughlin, Senior Vice President, DAMAC Properties, said: "The Land Department introduced 'Strata Law' No. 27 in 2007 with the objective of regulating properties with multiple ownership.
-In April of last year, three new directives outlined the requirement for developers to provide full disclosure statements about all of their projects in Dubai, as well as prepare 'Jointly Owned Property Declarations,' which include definitions of internal floor space and share of ownership of common areas.
+In April of last year, three new directives outlined the requirement for developers to provide full disclosure statements about all of their residential projects in Dubai, as well as prepare 'Jointly Owned Property Declarations,' which include definitions of internal floor space and share of ownership of common areas.
 The third directive outlines the framework for establishing Owners Associations."

 Jones Lang LaSalle's 2012 Global Real Estate Transparency Index is a unique survey that analyses 83 different factors to quantify real estate sector transparency across 97 markets worldwide.
 The Index aims to help real estate investors understand and analyse important data when transacting, owning and operating in foreign markets.
 The Index is also a helpful gauge for governments and industry organisations interested in improving transparency in their home markets.

 The United States ranked as the world's most transparent real estate market in 2012, closely followed by the United Kingdom and Australia.
 Countries that were counted as "Highly Transparent" markets included Netherlands, New Zealand, Canada, France, Finland, Sweden and Switzerland.